philippze/djangocms-multi-inheritance/README.md

 to define some primary key for this class.
 Otherwise, Django will complain about name clashing when creating a primary key.

-The parent class has to look like this:
+The parent class should look e.g. like this:

 ```
 class SimpleModel(models.Model):